 with a puce dust jacket

-it sits upright on a broad, cream windowsill.
+it sits upright on a broad, cream

 Its spine is in perfect shape.